mickymacirl/rathmackneecastle/README.md

 #### Gallery Image Links

-The History Gallery links was tested so that when a user links on a picture the link opens the image in a new window.
+The History Gallery links was tested so that when a user clicks on a picture the link opens the image in a new window.

 **Test Steps:**